 resource management, power and cooling management.

 News!
-In 2012, the FeBID workshop is being renamed as the International Workshop on Feedback Computing (Feedback Computing 2012).
+Ever since 2012, the FeBID workshop has been renamed as the International Workshop on Feedback Computing (Feedback Computing ).

 Links to past FeBID workshops can be found here.